craigatk/projektor-doc/content/docs/gradle-plugin/index.md

 Update: Coverage for the parsing module looking better now: https://projektorlive.herokuapp.com/tests/0M7BEOCS9VJA/coverage

+#### Kover code coverage

+Kover is a recent code coverage tool from JetBrains for the Kotlin language: https://github.com/Kotlin/kotlinx-kover

+Starting in Projektor Gradle plugin `7.8.0` Projektor supports gathering and publishing reports from the Kover plugin when it is configured to use the Jacoco engine.

+Projektor supports gathering Jacoco and Kover reports from different subprojects in a multi-project build.
+For example, you may have a multi-project build where some subprojects use Java so they gather code coverage with the Jacoco plugin and other Kotlin subprojects that use Kover for code coverage.

+But don't add both the Jacoco and Kover Gradle plugins in the same subproject, only use one or the other.
+Otherwise, you may get duplicate coverage reports in Projektor.

+Key for using Kover coverage with Projektor:

+* Use Projektor Gradle plugin `7.8.0` or higher
+* Configure Kover to use the Jacoco engine
+* Only have the Kover Gradle plugin in the project, don't add the Jacoco Gradle plugin as well

 #### Combining code coverage from multiple test tasks

 Some projects have separate test tasks, such as `test` and `integrationTest`.